Interrobang01/iblib/README.md

 OUTPUTS:
 - vec2, the rotated vector

+### linear_algebra
+A very tiny linear algebra library.
+Used with nodal_analysis.lua.

+Included functions:

+    ["create_matrix"]: Creates an empty n x n matrix

+    ["create_vector"] = Creates an empty vector of size n

+    ["solve_system"] = Solves the system A * x = B. Inputs are A and B, where A is a matrix and B is a vector.

 ### line
 Given a line start, a line end, and an optional thickness, returns a table containing the table.position, table.size, and table.rotation values needed to make a line going between the line start and line end.